Dudy/udacity_blockchain/README.md

 This is the Udacity Blockchain Nanodegree project of Dirk Podolak.

-# Project 3
+# Project Overview

-Now I added a RESTful API using the express.js framework.
-The starting point of the application is the index.js file, so you may start by running
+The starting point of
+the application is the index.js file, so you may start by running

 ```node index.js```